Kids First Australia

 Outcome

-To Future Me was awarded with the Better Future Award for Product Design in Education (2023), recognising its impact in the learning space.
+To Future Me was awarded the Better Future Award for Product Design in Education (2023), recognising its impact in the learning space.
+The program was trialled in Melbourne schools, gathering feedback to refine the experience before its official launch in early 2024.